 A noted above, the proposal is consistent with A Plan for Growing Sydney and the draft Plan Towards Our Greater Sydney 2056 and draft South District Plan as detailed above.
+This site is one of the three (3) "deferred matters" from the Hurstville LEP 2012.

-Consistent with a relevant local council strategy that has been endorsed by the Department, or
+• Consistent with a relevant local council strategy that has been endorsed by the Department, or

 There is no relevant local council strategy applying to the site.
-The B4 Mixed Use zoning of the site and the development standards were recently introduced through the Hurstville City Centre amendment to the Hurstville LEP 2012 which was finalised in July, 2015.
+The B4 Mixed Use zoning of the site and the development standards were introduced through the Hurstville City Centre amendment to the Hurstville LEP 2012 which was finalised in July, 2015.

-Responding to a change in circumstances, such as the investment in new infrastructure or changing demographic trends that have not been recognised by existing planning controls.
+• Responding to a change in circumstances, such as the investment in new infrastructure or changing demographic trends that have not been recognised by existing planning controls.